 827: Muslim Conquest of Syracuse in Sicily.

-846: The Muslim Sack of Rome by troops landing at the port of Ostia, including the sack of St. Peter's Basilica while Pope Leo III and the helpless Roman garrison retreated behind the city walls.
+846: The Muslim Sack of Rome by troops landing at the port of Ostia, including the sack of St. Peter's Basilica while Pope Sergius II and the helpless Roman garrison retreated behind the city walls.

 847: Muslim Conquest of Bari in southern Italy; the Muslim presence on the Italian peninsula proper lasted 25 years.
 In 915, at the Battle of Garigliano, Pope John X personally led an army against Islamic forces in southern Italy

 863: In a rare break from the pattern of this era, the Byzantines go back on offensive, with mixed results over the next 200-300 years of warfare.

 902: Muslim Conquest of all Sicily.
 In 965, an independent Emirate of Sicily would be established lasting until 1091.